-If the paper is accepted as is, its status changes to Upload Final.
+NOTE: If your draft is accepted as is, its status changes to Upload Final.
+See the Final Upload Process in the following section.

-If Revisions have been requested, they need to be submitted (by June 18, 2019).
+If revisions have been requested, they need to be submitted.

-- As with abstracts, you can view comments from the reviewers on the paper's details page. - If the paper is accepted with revisions, its status changes to Revise. - When the requested revisions are ready, select the PDF file and Upload. - When requested revisions for the paper are uploaded, its status changes to Waiting until it is accepted or rejected by the program chair.
+- As with abstracts, you can view comments from the reviewers on the paper's details page. - If the paper is accepted with revisions, its status changes to Revise. - When the requested revisions are ready, select the PDF file and Upload. - When requested revisions for the paper are uploaded, its status changes to Waiting until it is accepted or rejected by the Program Chair.
+Edits cannot be made during the Waiting stage.

-☐ If you have been requested to make revisions, the system automatically assigns the revision to a reviewer as soon as it is uploaded.
-Therefore, you will only be able to upload ONE VERSION of a revision, so please be sure it is the correct one.

-- If you need to upload a different version of the revision, you must contact the Program Chair for assistance.
-It is at your chairs' discretion whether they agree to upload a new version for you or not. - 2.
-ASEE HQ Staff cannot upload any attachments for you.
-That is done only by the Chair.
+- If you have been requested to make revisions, a reviewer can be assigned as soon as a revision is submitted.
+Therefore, you will only be able to upload ONE VERSION of a revision, so please be sure it is the correct one. - If you need to upload a different version of the revision, you must contact the Program Chair for assistance.
+It is at the Program Chair's discretion whether they agree to upload a new version for you or not.